Pat878/Simon_Game/README.md

-A simple Simon Game
+A simple Simon Game<br>
-My final project for Free Code Camp's front end certificate!
+My final project for Free Code Camp's front end certificate!<br>
 A work in progress...